Stephanie0002/QSFormer/README.md

 This repository is built for the paper [Quick Sense Temporal Graph Transformer with Efficient Representation Augmentation](https://).

-🔔 If you have any questions or suggestions, please feel free to let us know.
-You can directly email Ziqi Huang using the email address ziqi@zju.edu.cn.

 ## Benchmark Datasets and Preprocessing

 Eight datasets are used in QSFormer, including Wikipedia, Reddit, MOOC, LastFM, Myket, UCI, Flights and Contact.